wcanetti/pubsub-to-bq/README.md

 ### Streaming Inserts to BigQuery with Cloud Dataflow TEMPLATE Job

 Prerequisite: Create a BigQuery table in the project and dataset of your preference named "customers_delta".
-Use the *schema_customers_delta.json* file attached to this project to set the schema to the created table using the option "edit as text".
+Use the *schema_customers_delta.json* file attached to this project (within the other_resources subfolder) to set the schema to the created table using the option "edit as text".

 Note 1: This solution is limited to deploying one Dataflow Job per source DB table, as the Debezium connector (as of this writing) supports a 1:1 relationship between the table the changes are being captured for and the Pub/Sub topic deployed to buffer the captured changes.
 The Dataflow Template Job allows to only specify one topic, so there's a 1:1 relationship also established at this point, which doesn't help to workaround the current Debezium limitation.
 Consider also that there's a quota limit of 25 concurrent streaming Dataflow jobs per project, so just employ / propose this solution in case the scope of the project is limited to a few tables / specific need.